dhappy/yggdrasil/README.md

 ## Cusps

 Events occur in the cusps between months.
-Each month beginning with -1/♉/38 a combination of two teams holds an event where team leads are able to meet as part of an agile sprint.
+Each month, beginning with -1/♉/38, a combination of two players holds an event where teams are able to meet as part of an agile sprint.

 * ♐ ―
 * ♑ ―